 A Sub-Fund may (but is not obliged to) seek to hedge foreign currency risks but as the foreign exchange of RMB is regulated, such hedging even if effected may only result in an imperfect hedge.
 There can be no assurance that any hedging, particularly such imperfect hedging, will be successful.
 Equally, failure to hedge foreign currency risks may result in the Sub-Fund bearing the burden of exchange rate fluctuations.
-The Sub-Funds do not currently intend to hedge the currency exposure of their investments into the Base Currency.
+A Sub-Fund may hedge the currency exposure of its investments into its Base Currency.

-The Sub-Fund's investments via RQFII, Stock Connect and/or Bond Connect may be settled in offshore RMB (CNH) while the Sub-Fund's investments via QFII are settled in onshore RMB (CNH).
+The Sub-Fund's investments via Stock Connect and/or Bond Connect may be settled in offshore RMB (CNH) while the Sub-Fund's investments via QFI are settled in offshore RMB (CNH) or onshore RMB (CNY).
 Although offshore RMB (CNH) and onshore RMB (CNY) are the same currency, they trade at different rates.
 Any divergence between CNH and CNY may adversely impact investors.